Greater Boston Legal Services

 Boston, MA

 This is the 2025 description for this mentor organization.
+This position has been filled.

 Greater Boston Legal Services, New England's oldest nonprofit legal services organization, is dedicated to helping low-wage workers in the Greater Boston area fight exploitation and abuse in the workplace.
 The Employment Law Unit provides free legal representation to individual low-wage workers, does community-based outreach and legal education, and represents grassroots community-based organizations in systemic policy campaigns to improve wages, job opportunities, job security and benefits for low-income workers.
 Our advocacy and direct representation focus on clients and issues that will advance racial justice and immigrant rights.
 Most staff are members of UAW Local 2320, the National Organization of Legal Services Workers.
 They work closely with the Massachusetts labor movement, often joining forces with the Massachusetts AFL-CIO and individual unions to advocate for low-wage workers' rights before the state legislature and administrative agencies.